 |American Shorthair||domestic shorthair cats|

-Please pay particular attention to the lowercase “pit bull” — it’s not actually a breed name.
+Note that “pit bull” (lowercase) is not actually a breed name.
 To quote Wikipedia: “Pit bull is the common name for a type of dog.
 Formal breeds often considered to be of the pit bull type include the American Pit Bull Terrier, American Staffordshire Terrier, American Bully and Staffordshire Bull Terrier.”